Police Cybercrime Investigation Virus

-Log in to the account that is infected with Cybercrime Investigation Departament scam.
+Log in to the account infected with the Cybercrime Investigation Department scam.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Alternative Cybercrime Investigation Departament virus removal guide:

-6. Restart your computer, download and install a legitimate anti-spyware software and perform a full system scan to eliminate any left remnants of Cybercrime Investigation Departament ransomware.
+6. Restart your computer, download and install legitimate anti-spyware software, and perform a full system scan to eliminate any remnants of Cybercrime Investigation Departament ransomware.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Cybercrime Investigation Departament scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Cybercrime Investigation Departament ransomware from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.